 Lee is a Licensed Professional Counselor, LPC, and works out of our Byron Center location.
 She holds a Master’s degree in Counselor Education from Western Michigan University and a Bachelor of Science degree from Ferris State University, in Social Services, specializing in children, youth and delinquency.

 Lee cares for her clients from a holistic, client centered perspective, and recognizes and respects your individual needs and circumstances.
 She will support and empower you to take the lead in your treatment and will guide you in developing a personalized treatment plan to address what concerns you most for the healing process to begin.
 She will offer a fresh lens for which to view your circumstances and will provide tools for symptom reduction and lasting improvement.
 She is skilled in treating anxiety, depression, grief and loss, and relationship difficulties.
 She uses evidence based, research proven methods within the therapeutic process.

 Her career experience includes work in residential treatment, educational systems, geriatrics, clinical settings, and adoption.
-Lee has training in cognitive behavioral therapy, motivational interviewing, mindfulness based stress reduction, emotionally focused therapy and EMDR, eye movement desensitization reprocessing.
+Lee has training in cognitive behavioral therapy, motivational interviewing, mindfulness based stress reduction, and emotionally focused therapy.

 Lee is especially interested in Nutritional Psychology.
 Research shows that nutrition plays a vital role in our mental and physical well-being.
 She is currently studying to be a Certified Holistic Nutritionist/Health Care Practitioner and plans to use her skills to improve her client’s overall mental and physical well-being.